 But before you dust off your LinkedIn bio for the first time since leaving corporate…

 You KNOW that you’d hate it, and you also know you left and started to work for yourself for a reason, and a bloomin good one at that.

 There are ways to access ALL that support, even when you work for yourself.

 You can piece it together, bit by bit, and that just means spending time, energy and effort doing so.
 Joining networking groups, finding business besties to Skype with over a virtual brew, and spending ‘CEO-days’ setting your own goals, rewards and incentives.

-Or you can come and join us over in the Make More programme, and get all that good stuff, put together for you in an environment designed to support your success over a full 3-month coaching package.
+Or you can come and talk to me about the coaching support I offer through 1:1 and Group programmes, and get all that good stuff, put together for you in an environment designed to support your success.
+Book in a call to talk about the options here.

 Do you want to sign more clients?

 I’m Lucy, a Business Coach, and I help women who work for themselves to create beautiful businesses that make a positive impact on the world – sharing their skills, talents and creativity in a way that feels good AND makes great money, too.